 Diagnosis and treatment

 Your doctor will order diagnostic tests for you through a computerized system and you'll receive instructions on any necessary preparations for the tests.
-The majority of your lab tests will be performed and interpreted at Mayo Clinic in Jacksonville.
+The majority of your lab tests will be performed and interpreted at Mayo Clinic's campus in Jacksonville.
 The services of Mayo Medical Laboratories in Jacksonville and in Rochester, Minnesota, are available for highly specialized tests.
 This large lab is used by doctors throughout the world and provides a level of expertise not readily available in many communities.

 The results of your tests will be quickly available in Mayo Clinic's electronic medical record, and in Patient Online Services.
 Your doctor will discuss them with you, along with results of other consultations and go over treatment recommendations.
 A report of your exam will be sent to you and your local doctor, if you wish.